rockhopsoft/survloop/README.md

 * [ ] Correct all issues needed for minimum viable product, and launch Open Police Complaints.
 * [ ] Integrate options for MFA using Laravel-compatible package.
 * [ ] Upgrade database and graphic design for admin tools, thus far only used by the author.
+This should include database preparations for multi-lingual support.
 * [ ] Code commenting, learning and adopting more community norms.
 * [ ] Add decent levels of unit testing.
 Hopefully improve the organization of objects/classes.
 * [ ] Improve import/export work flow for copying/moving installations.
 * [ ] Generate all admin tools by SurvLoop itself.
+* [ ] Add multi-lingual support on the Node-level (surveys and web pages), for starters, then database design.
 * [ ] Finish migrating all raw queries to use Laravel's process.
 * [ ] Convert more SurvLoop (older) code to take advantage of more Laravel built-in icapabilities.